phac-nml/COVID_data_science_misc/LinAssignChange/README.md

   * Sankey plot in HTML
   * Other analytical plots for proportion of changes and flagging lineages can be seen in the COVID19_assignmentThroughTime_report.html

-  (Sample output can be viewed in data\pangolin_analysis_2021_11_17, which was used as the outputDir -- the latest pangolin result folder -- by default.)
+  (Sample output can be viewed in data\pangolin_analysis_2021_11_17, which was used as the outputDir -- the latest pangolin result folder within selected timeframe -- by default.)

 ### Contact
 Questions or comments can be directed to Julie Chih-yu Chen chih-yu.chenATphac-aspc.gc.ca